Decatur, AlabamaCities & Urban Centers

 Sample 2-Day Itinerary

-To help you make the most of your visit to Decatur, Alabama, our team has crafted a sample 2-day itinerary that balances history, nature, and local charm.
+Our team has crafted a sample 2-day itinerary to help you make the most of your visit to Decatur, Alabama, balancing history, nature, and local charm.

 • Afternoon (1:00 PM - 5:00 PM): Spend your afternoon at Point Mallard Park.
-Depending on the season, enjoy the water park (seasonal, daily admission approx. $25 for adults), play a round of golf, or walk the trails.
+Depending on the season, you could enjoy the water park (summer), play a round of golf, or simply relax by the river and utilize the walking trails.

 Is It Worth Visiting?